chromaui/chromatic-docs/branching-and-baselines.md

 #### Multiple ancestor builds

-In the case that there are multiple ancestor builds, the algorithm to calculate the baseline is more or less the same, we simply (potentially) end up with more than one baseline snapshot to use.
-To break ties, we simply assume that the most recently approved snapshot is the one you want to compare to.
+In the case that there are multiple ancestor builds, the algorithm to calculate the baseline is more or less the same.
+We can (potentially) end up with more than one baseline snapshot to use.
+To break ties, we assume that the most recently approved snapshot is the one you want to compare to.

 ### Visualizing baseline snapshots